nkunayev/about-me/README.md

 ###    Currently learning:
 - Language Automata
-- I am honing my skills in software development while exploring digital marketing and product strategies.
+- Honing my skills in software development while exploring digital marketing and product strategies.
 I'm always excited to work on challenging projects and collaborate with like-minded individuals to develop innovative solutions.